Silicone Sealants FAQ

 You can always test the caulk before starting a project by running a small bead of caulk on a scrap piece of wood, cardboard, etc. If after approximately 15-20 minutes the product has not formed a “skin”, the product is most likely expired and will not fully cure.

-If the silicone has hardened (cured) in the tube, it can not be used and has most likely passed its shelf-life.
+If the silicone has hardened (cured) in the tube, it cannot be used and has most likely passed its shelf-life.
 If you have reason to believe the product has not passed its shelf life, return it to the place of purchase or contact Everkem Diversified Products directly.

-Typically, our TruSil 100 & Hi-Temp silicone (and other silicone sealants) will cure in 24 hours.
+Typically, our Trusil 100 & Hi-Temp silicone (and other silicone sealants) will cure in 24 hours.
 Of course, this cure time could vary depending on environmental factors – primarily the moisture in the air.
-Since TruSil 100 is a moisture curing silicone sealant, it relies on the moisture in the air to cure.
+Since Trusil 100 is a moisture curing silicone sealant, it relies on the moisture in the air to cure.
 Lack of humidity will extend the curing process and could take up to 48 hours.

 Silicone will smell strongly of vinegar as it cures due to the acetic acid it contains.
 This smell will persist through the first 24 hours after application until it has had sufficient time to cure.

-TruSil 100 is available in 10.1 oz cartridges.
+Trusil 100 is available in 10.1 oz cartridges.
 The yield from these cartridges varies from application to application, based on the joint depth, width, and bead size.
 You can utilize our caulk yield estimator to determine the approximate number of linear feet you can caulk based on the amount you have on hand or use it to estimate the number of tubes you will need to complete your project.
-Also, should you desire TruSil 100 or Hi-Temp Silicone in other packaging options, you can estimate the yield from those as well.
+Also, should you desire Trusil 100 or Hi-Temp Silicone in other packaging options, you can estimate the yield from those as well.